day8/re-frame/docs/FAQs/Inspecting-app-db.md

 If at the js console, that's `window.re_frame.db.app_db.state`.

+If you want a visual browser of app-db, along with inspecting subpaths of app-db, and diffing changes, use [re-frame-trace](https://github.com/Day8/re-frame-trace).

 You are [using cljs-devtools](https://github.com/binaryage/cljs-devtools), right?
 If not, stop everything and immediately make that happen.